top of page

 *Prior to Sacred Medicine Ceremony*

-Unless there are unusual circumstances and it is discussed first with one of the facilitators, new participants must first participate in a Sacred Breath Ceremony.
-Breath Ceremonies at this time are held on a monthly basis.
 We want to stress that a medicine ceremony is a very powerful healing tool and to be prepared to come in with an intention and willingness to go deep within yourself for healing.
 These ceremonies are not to be treated as “a new experience” or for curiosity sake.
 This is a sacred, holy medicine.
 Medicine Ceremony is not a magic bullet, but will create deep shifts that are very difficult to make outside of plant medicine.
 Please know there is further work for you to do when the ceremony is over to obtain the deepest changes.
 The healing medicine sets in motion a very serious inner spiritual work that requires processing and integration.
 This spiritual work must be approached with complete and total integrity on everyone's part.
 It is never to be taken lightly.

 We do not ‘Take, Use or Do’ any sacred medicine.
 We ‘Sit, Commune, Learn and Listen’ to these sacred medicines.
 We honor them and what they have to teach us.
 Please always come to the medicine in a respectful way, with a very clear intent on what you are looking for spiritually.